Ebube-Ochemba/AirBnB_clone_v2/README.md

 (hbnb) ["[User] (98bea5de-9cb0-4d78-8a9d-c4de03521c30) {'updated_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134362), 'name': 'Fred the Frog', 'age': 9, 'id': '98bea5de-9cb0-4d78-8a9d-c4de03521c30', 'created_at': datetime.datetime(2020, 2, 19, 21, 47, 29, 134343)}"]
 ```
 <br>

+## Credits

+Work is owned and maintained by [Ebube Ochemba](https://github.com/Ebube-Ochemba).

+## Acknowledgement

+All work contained in this project was completed as part of the curriculum for Alx.
+ALX is a leading technology training provider, built to accelerate the careers of young Africans through the technology and professional skills that enable them to thrive in the digital economy.
+The program prepares students for careers in the tech industry using project-based peer learning.
+For more information, [visit](https://www.alxafrica.com/).